Close

 The Aero upgrades are just as significant with the R8 previously relying on the floor and diffuser for most of its downforce, now adding a new giant rear wing to produce improved downforce levels.
 This is a key tool for improving the overall balance of the car and making the car more stable overall.

-The Basic car characteristics
+The Basic Car Characteristics

 The Audi R8 LMS GT3 EVO II as mentioned is not a complete divergence from its predecessors and with this, it inherits many of the general characteristics.
 It is a car that a good setup can go a long way in keeping consistency high during longer races and just making the car more pliable.